 Does having multiple credit cards hurt your credit score?
 If you are like most people, your answer to that question is probably, “Of course it’s bad for your credit!”
 You imagine that, with every new card, your credit score will drop lower and lower until no lender would dare give you credit.
 Here’s a shocker: it often has the opposite effect.

 In addition to higher credit scores, strategic use of multiple credit cards can put free money in your pocket.
 Know what rewards your cards offer (you do have rewards cards, right?) and maximize them!
-Here are some examples: